Boxes of Basics

 Read more about the Charity running this project.

-Hannah is responsible for overseeing the day to day running of the organisation.
+Chana is responsible for overseeing the day to day running of the organisation.
 We are a small, volunteer based project.